|Based in||Guernsey, London, Geneva, South Africa|

 In March 2012, BSG's privately-owned Sierra Leonean diamond miner, Koidu Holdings, announced it was "studying a possible flotation" (IPO) on the Hong Kong Stock Exchange.
 The proceeds would go towards developing the Tongo diamond concession, south of the Koidu project itself [Reuters 9 March 2012].

-Koidu already has a $200-million expansion plan in hand, to which Standard Chartered has provided $135-million.
+Koidu already has a $200-million expansion plan in hand, for which Standard Chartered has provided $135-million.

-In addition, the US jeweler Tiffany & Co, which buys around 60% of Koidu's output, is said to be contributing further funding, after already sending Koidu $50-million to help in expanding production at the mine [Reuters ibid].
+In addition, the US jeweler Tiffany & Co, which buys around 60% of Koidu's output, is said to be contributing further funding, after already sending Koidu $50-million to help expand production at the mine [Reuters ibid].

-November 2012 saw the government of Guinea accusing BSG "of lavishing gifts on former officials and flying in cash to win rights to one of the world's biggest iron ore deposits."
-The charges came in a report which followed an investigation and interviews with several officials of the former administration as well as former BSGR staff in Guinea.
+November 2012 saw the government of Guinea accusing BSG "of lavishing gifts on former officials and flying-in cash to win rights over one of the world's biggest iron ore deposits."
+The charges came in a report, put together by a government technical committee, following an investigation and interviews with several officials of the former administration as well as former BSGR staff in Guinea.

 "During the period of the military regime in Guinea from 2009 to 2010, BSGR was engaged in a strategy to improve its relations with decision-makers by making regular payments to high military figures," said the report, adding: "These payments were often distributed in cash, carried into the country in BSGR's private jet.

-BSG dismissed the accusations as "laughable", saying the government was attempting to seize assets it had planned to mine, after its April 2010 U$10 billion joint venture with Vale.
+BSG dismissed the accusations as "laughable", claiming the government was attempting to seize assets it had planned to mine, after its April 2010 U$10 billion joint venture with Vale.

-Guinea asked BSG Resources and its partners to respond to the accusations in the report, put together by a government technical committee.
+Guinea asked BSG Resources and its partners to respond to the accusations in the report.
 If the responses were not satisfactory, it "could put their permits at risk" [Reuters 5 November 2012].